 It helps in a meaningful understanding of a firm’s performance and its financial position.
-All major financial statements can act as an input to ratio analysis, the ratios of one set of data or a combination are its examined with respect to similar data or combination.
+All major financial statements can act as an input to the ratio analysis, ratios of one set of data or a combination are examined with respect to similar data or combination.

 For example – Current Ratio, It can be computed as Current Assets/Current Liabilities

 Current Assets – Can be derived from the assets side of a company’s balance sheet

 Current Liabilities – Can be sought from the liability side of a company’s balance sheet

 Current Assets/Current Liabilities will show the relationship between a company’s current assets and current liabilities.
 This ratio will help us find out the value of current assets the company holds for every unit of current liability.
 Accounting ratios are used to do a trend, cross-sectional & various other analysis to ascertain how the company is doing.

 - Liquidity Ratios – These ratios help demonstrate a company’s ability to repay its short-term financial obligations.
 Higher the liquidity ratio easier it is for the company to cover its short-term debts.
 E.g. Current Ratio, Liquid/Quick Ratio etc.

 - Solvency Ratios – These ratios show the long-term financial position of a business, it helps to measure a company’s ability to meet its long-term debt and similar obligations.
 E.g. Interest Coverage Ratio, Debt to Equity Ratio, Proprietary Ratio etc.

 - Profitability Ratios – As the name suggests these ratios help to determine the profitability of a firm.
 E.g. Gross Profit Ratio, Operating Ratio, Return on Investment, Net Profit Ratio etc.